rosell-dk/webp-realizer/README.md

 ```
 - and have "image.jpg.webp" automatically generated for you the first time it is requested.

 It works by .htaccess magic coupled with an image converter.
-Basically, a rule in the .htaccess detects when a file is requested, which isn't there, and which ends with ".jpg.webp", ".jpeg.webp" or ".png.webp".
+Basically, a rule in the .htaccess detects when a file ending  ".jpg.webp", ".jpeg.webp" or ".png.webp" is requested, but does not exists.
 When this happens, it routes the request to the converter, which looks for an image with the same extension minus ".webp", converts it, saves it and serves it.
+On subsequent requests, the webp file is there, and simply served.

+The image converter is able to use several methods to convert the image (imagick extension, gd extension, directly call cwebp binary or connect to ewww image optimizer cloud service).
+To learn the options, go to the [project on github](https://github.com/rosell-dk/webp-convert)

 ## Installation
-To use the solution on your website, simply copy the two files into your root folder.
+To use the solution on your website, copy the two .htaccess and the webp-convert directory into your root folder.
 Also make sure that www-data has permission to write in the relevant portion of your site.

 ## Configuration